umbrellio/table_sync/docs/synopsis.md

         .tap { |data| data.keys.each { |table| DB.run("CREATE TABLE IF NOT EXISTS #{table} PARTITION OF measurements") } }
   end
   ```
-- `wrap_reciving` - proc that is used to wrap the receiving logic by custom block of code.
+- `wrap_receiving` - proc that is used to wrap the receiving logic by custom block of code.
 Receives `data` and `receiving` attributes
   (received event data and receiving logic proc respectively). `receiving.call` runs receiving process (you should use it manually).
     - example (concurrent receiving):
     ```ruby